The Big Seven

 This will help you gain valuable experience whilst earning a bit of extra cash.
 Every little helps as they say!

 Nottinghamshire, situated in the very heart of England, is a great place to live and work.
-With affordable housing in urban and rural areas, Nottinghamshire is the perfect place to begin your career as a teacher.
+Whilst the main ‘home’ of NTS is in Nottinghamshire, our schools and wider Trust network spans three counties, with schools in Nottinghamshire, Derbyshire and Leicestershire.
+With affordable housing in urban and rural areas, Nottinghamshire, Derbyshire and Leicestershire are the perfect places to begin your career as a teacher.

 A vibrant city